shaunnarayan/cytev2/README.md

 - [SQLite.swift](https://github.com/stephencelis/SQLite.swift): Used for the text search functionality
 - [XCGLogger](https://github.com/DaveWoodCom/XCGLogger): Used to save debug logs to disk
 - [llama.cpp](https://github.com/ggerganov/llama.cpp): Used to load and run LLMs for chat when a local model is provided
-- [MacPaw OpenAI](https://github.com/MacPaw/OpenAI): Used to run LLMs for chat when OpenAI API enabled
+- [MacPaw OpenAI](https://github.com/MacPaw/OpenAI): Used to run LLMs for chat when OpenAI API enabled (macOS/iOS)
+- [SimpleRecorder](https://github.com/robmikh/SimpleRecorder): Used as a seed for the windows version
+- [OpenAI-API-dotnet](https://github.com/OkGoDoIt/OpenAI-API-dotnet): Used to run LLMs for chat when OpenAI API enabled (windows)
+- [Diff.Match.Patch](https://github.com/pocketberserker/Diff.Match.Patch): Used to differentiate unchanged and changed text from OCR (windows)